-6 Merriam-Webster, "Intersectionality."
+6 Merriam-Webster, Intersectionality.

-Graeme Simpson, The Missing Peace: Independent Progress Report on Youth, Peace and Security, United Nations Population Fund & United Nations Peacebuilding Support Office, p.
-94-95.
+Graeme Simpson, The Missing Peace: Independent Progress Report on Youth, Peace and Security, United Nations Population Fund & United Nations Peacebuilding Support Office, 2018, pp. 94-95.

 While the term LGBT is often used at the OSCE, LGBTQ2 is being used in this report to be inclusive of a broader spectrum of identities.